nplan/HomeButtons/docs/original/user_guide.md

 If *Home Buttons* becomes inaccessible on the local network due to changed Wi-Fi settings, you can restart the Wi-Fi setup at any time.

-Press any button for 20 seconds.
+Open [*Settings Menu*](#settings) by holding any button for 5 s and press :material-wifi-cog:.
+Wi-Fi hotspot will be established and connection instructions will be displayed.

 1. *Home Buttons* will establish a Wi-Fi hotspot.
 Connect to it by scanning the QR code on the display or manually connecting to Wi-Fi network and entering the password.